JorgeGarciaAH/Hippocampus-HDMEA-CSDA/README.md

 ### Supported systems <a name="systems"></a>

-- this software was developed specifically for high density multielectrode arrays [3Brain](http://3brain.com/) BIOCAM X
+- This software was developed specifically for high density multielectrode arrays [3Brain](http://3brain.com/) BIOCAM X

 ## How to use <a name="quickstart"></a>